List of Canned Heat band members: History

 Both Wilson and Hite were avid blues historians and record collectors, they chose the name Canned Heat from “Canned Heat Blues", a 1928 song by Tommy Johnson.
 The band's first rehearsal included Mike Perlowin on lead guitar, Stu Brotman on bass and Keith Sawyer on drums, Perlowin and Sawyer soon left and were replaced by Kenny Edwards and Ron Holmes respectively.
 Henry "The Sunflower" Vestine attended the band's first gig, and soon after asked to join the band as the third guitarist, soon replacing Edwards after the band decided to go back to two guitars.
 Frank Cook replaced Holmes as the band's drummer at around the same time.

 After a run of infrequent gigs, the band disbanded in August 1966, before reforming for a one off gig that November.
 This gig got the interest of agents for the William Morris Agency, who got the band a record contract.
 Stuart Brotman departed in early 1967, he was replaced by Mark Andes and then by Larry "The Mole" Taylor in March that year.
 After releasing their self titled debut album in July, the band replaced Cook with Adolfo "Fito" de la Parra.
 De la Parra became an official member on December 1, 1967.
 Vestine departed in late July 1969 after tensions with Taylor.
 He was temporarily replaced by Mike Bloomfield, and then by Harvey "The Snake" Mandel.
 Taylor and Mandel both departed in 1970 to join the Bluesbreakers, they were replaced by Antonio de la Barreda and the returning Vestine respectively.

-On September 3, 1970, Alan Wilson committed suicide at age 27.
+On September 3, 1970, Alan Wilson died at age 27 from a barbiturate overdose.
 The band had to continue due to contractual reasons, Wilson was replaced by Joel Scott Hill.
 In 1973 the line-up expanded, included Hite, Vestine and De la Parra alongside James Shane on rhythm guitar and vocals, Ed Beyer on keyboards, and Hite's brother Richard on bass.
 After a change in management in 1974, Vestine, Shane and Beyer quit the band.
 Replacing the departed were pianist Gene Taylor and guitarist Chris Morgan.
 In 1976 Gene Taylor departed, and was replaced by guitarist Stan Webb (of Chicken Shack) on a temporary basis before Mark Skyer joined.